 Scale is measured (or estimated in the case of forward-looking expectations) using total reported revenue in billions of US dollars.

-Factor: Business Profile (30% weight)
+Factor: Business Profile (15% weight)

-The business profile of a consumer packaged goods company is important because it greatly influences its ability to generate sustainable earnings and operating cash flows.
-Core aspects of a consumer packaged goods company's business profile are its geographic and segmental diversification, its market position and its category and product portfolio.
+The business profile of an automotive supplier is important because it greatly influences its ability to generate sustainable earnings and operating cash flow.